bnmou/Azure-Enterprise-Simulation/4 - Detection Rules & Analytics.md

 # 🔍 Phase 4 - Detection Rules & Analytics&#x20;

 This phase focuses on building detection analytics to identify attacker behaviors simulated in Phase 2.
 Custom analytic rules were created in Microsoft Sentinel to detect specific techniques across the Cyber Kill Chain.
-Each rule was validated by generating logs in the client VM, verifying alerts and incidents, and documenting the results.
+Each rule was validated by generating logs in the client VM, verifying alerts and incidents, documenting the results and mapping entities for Phase 5.

 ---